orbeon/orbeon-forms/README.md

 -------

-We would like to thank [YourKit, LLC](https://www.yourkit.com/) for kindly supporting open source projects like Orbeon Forms with the full-featured [YourKit Java Profiler](https://www.yourkit.com/java/profiler/index.jsp).
+We would like to thank [YourKit, LLC](https://www.yourkit.com/) for kindly supporting open source projects like Orbeon Forms CE with the full-featured [YourKit Java Profiler](https://www.yourkit.com/java/profiler/index.jsp).

 ---